Healthy Homes Assessment Maungaraki

 Draught Stopping Maungaraki

-Draughts are a major cause of less temperature in houses.
-A humid house costs more to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of lower temperatures in households.
+A cold house costs more to heat, meaning wasting energy and incurring higher costs.

-If you are able to feel external air flowing in or the air is clear from a hole or gap that is, it is probably a gap or hole that requirements sealing in some way.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that let air into or out into the house need seals.
-For instance, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.
+If you are able to feel external air coming in or the sound of a clear draught emanating from a hole or gap that is, it’s most likely a gap or crack that needs sealing in some way.
+Large gaps and cracks should be fixed permanently.
+Gaps greater than 3mm that let air in or out of the house need sealing.
+For example, if the open fireplace is not in use, it can cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent possible.

-There is no require to block gaps or holes in the building.
-For instance, small gaps around windows and doors could be required to allow for the movement of the structure as the house is heated and cools in order to let them be closed and opened instead of than being stuck.
-We will test all doors and windows during our Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the home gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
+We will test the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections